vstinner/unicode_book/good_practices.rst

  * array of 16 bits unsigned integers with :ref:`surrogate pairs
    <surrogates>`, :ref:`UTF-16 <utf16>`: full Unicode range

+.. todo:: NELLE - I think you should define BMP *before* using the term

 UCS-4 strings use twice as much memory than UCS-2 strings, but are able to store non-BMP character.
 UTF-16 is a compromise between UCS-2 and UCS-4, but has its disadvantages.